czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 Hub Champions will need access to the 2i2c [Community Showcase Hub](https://showcase.2i2c.cloud) and hub administrator privileges to complete this training.

-To grant access to this hub, instructors will need to add learners to this [GitHub Team](https://github.com/orgs/2i2c-community-showcase/teams/access-2i2c-showcase).
+To grant access to this hub, instructors will need to add learners to this [GitHub Team](https://github.com/orgs/2i2c-community-showcase/teams/access-2i2c-showcase) and grant them Owner status.
 Adding members to this team requires Owner/Maintainer permissions – if you have trouble then please send an email to [support@2i2c.org](mailto:support@2i2c.org).

-To grant administrator privileges on the hub, open a [2i2c support ticket](https://docs.2i2c.org/support/) to provide the Community Showcase Hub URL (`https://showcase.2i2c.cloud`), ask for administrator status and provide a list of Hub Champion GitHub usernames that require it.
+To grant administrator privileges on the hub, go to the [Community Showcase Hub home](https://showcase.2i2c.cloud/hub/home) and click the *Admin* sub-menu in the navbar.
+You will see a table of users who have access to the hub.
+Click *Edit User* of the user you would like to grant admin access to.
+In the next screen, check the *Admin* box and click *Apply* to grant administrator privileges.

 During the lesson, [](episode-access), Hub Champions will be asked to invite the user `jnywong-test` to the [GitHub Organization](https://github.com/2i2c-community-showcase).
 Please ensure this account is removed from the organization prior to the workshop.
 Similarly, Hub Champions will be asked to add and remove `jmunroe-testuser` from the [GitHub Team](https://github.com/orgs/2i2c-community-showcase/teams/access-2i2c-showcase).